 This franchise currently ranks #309 (up from #443 last year) on Entrepreneur magazine’s Franchise 500 list.
 Founded in 1997 but only franchising since 2009, the number of locations leaped from 172 last year to the current total of 261, all of which are in the U.S. and 207 of which are company-owned.

 Fiesta Auto Insurance and Tax offers insurance coverage for autos, homes, businesses, rental properties, boats, motorcycles, or anything else a customer might want to protect.
 It has built relationships with more than 40 top insurance carriers, which enables it to search for the best pricing possible on your behalf.

 It was started just before the turn of the Millennium in order to meet the growing demand for better insurance in underserved Hispanic and blue-collar communities.
 This niche concept is clearly serving an unmet need, considering it grew steadily during the Great Recession and shows no signs of stopping.
 Given its target audience, franchisees who speak some amount of Spanish will have an easier time gaining and keeping customers.

 Fiesta offers franchisees a web-based, paperless proprietary management system.
 In addition to insurance, Fiesta also offers full tax preparation services.

-This franchise currently ranks #194 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1998 by John Rost and franchising since 2006, the number of locations has climbed steadily over the past 10 years to the current total of 175, all of which are in the U.S. and none of which are company-owned.
+This company currently ranks #230 on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1998 by John Rost and franchising since 2006, the number of locations has climbed steadily over the past 10 years to the current total of 196 (up from 175 last year), all of which are in the U.S. and none of which are company-owned.